NeilRoberts/dev-workstation-config/README.md

 ## Overview

 This documents the applications and tools that I've installed on my Macs for software development.
 The steps are mostly in order, but YMMV.
-These instructions should work on both macOS Catalina 10.15.x and macOS Big Sur 11.x, but I've only checked them recently on Big Sur.

-## Big Sur notes
+## Monterey notes

 ### System Settings